 You need a valid bank account associated with your profile.
 You can then request a withdrawal.
 This works worldwide as long as your bank accepts international bank transfers.

-Our payment provider MangoPay SA is legally required to fulfill KYC (Know Your Customer) obligations to fight fraud, money laundering and the funding of terrorism.
+To allow you to withdraw your revenue our payment provider MangoPay SA is legally required to fullfill KYC (Know Your Customer) obligations to fight fraud, money laundering and the funding of terrorism.
 Read more here.

 Yes.
 There are two account types - creator and contributor.
 Creators receive money and contributors give money.
 Your account can be set up to do both.